 5-Hydroxyindoleacetate (5-HIAA) is a measurement that reflects the breakdown of serotonin, an important neurotransmitter in the body.
 It is mainly used as a clinical marker, especially for detecting and monitoring carcinoid tumors that may produce excess serotonin.
 Urinary 5-HIAA levels can also serve as an approximate indicator of the body’s overall serotonin levels.

-Anti-Thyroglobulin (A-TG) antibodies are immune system proteins that attack thyroglobulin, a key protein in the thyroid gland essential for producing thyroid hormones.
-Elevated A-TG levels can be a sign of autoimmune thyroid conditions such as Hashimoto's thyroiditis or Graves' disease.
-These disorders can lead to various symptoms, impacting thyroid function and overall health.
-Monitoring A-TG levels is crucial in diagnosing and managing these thyroid conditions....
+Anti-Thyroglobulin (A-TG) antibodies are proteins produced by the immune system that target thyroglobulin, an essential protein in the thyroid gland responsible for producing thyroid hormones.
+High levels of A-TG often signal autoimmune thyroid diseases such as Hashimoto’s thyroiditis or Graves’ disease.
+These disorders can impact thyroid function and overall health, making A-TG testing crucial for diagnosis and treatment.

 Anti-Thyroid Peroxidase (A-TPO) antibodies are immune proteins that mistakenly attack thyroid peroxidase, an enzyme vital for producing thyroid hormones.
 High levels of A-TPO antibodies are commonly linked to autoimmune thyroid conditions such as Hashimoto’s thyroiditis and Graves’ disease, which can result in either an underactive or overactive thyroid and impact overall health.

-Adipate, or adipic acid, is a component in lipid metabolism and a biomarker for certain metabolic dysfunctions, particularly those affecting fatty acid oxidation.
-This abnormal presence, often found in urine or blood tests, can help diagnose and monitor metabolic conditions....
+Adipate, also known as adipic acid, is a compound involved in lipid metabolism and acts as a biomarker for metabolic dysfunctions, particularly those related to fatty acid oxidation.
+Its presence, commonly detected in urine or blood tests, can help diagnose and monitor metabolic conditions.

 Albumin is the most abundant protein in human blood plasma and plays a key role in maintaining oncotic pressure, helping to keep fluid within blood vessels.
 It also binds and transports various substances in the blood, such as hormones, vitamins, and drugs.
 Produced by the liver, albumin levels in the blood serve as important indicators of liver function and nutritional status.